RahulPanwar1/FinBERT-sentiment-Analysis-/README.md

-# Enhancing Sentiment Analysis in Forex Trading UsiNG FinBERT
+# Enhancing Sentiment Analysis in Forex Trading Using FinBERT

 ## Table of Contents